 Rent an eBike (don’t bother with a proper bike you’ll boil in the heat and be totally exhausted), and get stuck in some sandy pathways, chase squirrels and take lots of photos of this beautiful place and interesting people before the locals start charging for them!

-Finding a Pagoda or Temple with a view for yourself and just chilling and talking politics with a couple of Chileans, or whomever else you have met on the way.
+- Finding a Pagoda or Temple with a view for yourself and just chilling and talking politics with other random strangers, or whomever else you have met on the way.

-A random monastery we stumbled on with a secret staircase to climb for sunset which turns into darkness and stargazing (with said Chileans) whilst listening to the sound of monks off in the distance.
+- A random monastery we stumbled on with a secret staircase to climb for sunset which turns into darkness and stargazing whilst listening to the sound of monks somewhere in the distance.

 That’s what is still wonderful about Bagan, although it’s full of tourists, it feels big enough at the moment for you to feel special and like it’s yours only.
 Even with the tourist hub of Nyaung U, normal life seems to just carry on around the temples and the tourists, locals are just getting on with it.

 Young novice #monks with their sharp #red robes walking through #oldbagan in the morning fetching alms of food or money.
 Spend one day in #bagan on the ground at #sunrise rather than on top of a #pagoda and watch normal life surround you, it's so #interesting ? #Myanmar #Burma #southeastasia #travel #backpacking #buddism #travelblogger #myanmartravelblog #iphonepics #picoftheday #asiavibesmyanmar